George Joyce: Life after the Restoration

-In June 1660, Parliament issued a warrant for Joyce’s arrest after William Lily alleged he had been the masked executioner of Charles I. Consequently, Joyce fled to Rotterdam with his wife and children.
+In June 1660, Parliament issued a warrant for Joyce’s arrest after William Lily alleged he had been the masked executioner of Charles I. According to Historian G.E.
+Alymer, this claim is unlikely to be true as no one else could corroborate it.
+Consequently, Joyce fled to Rotterdam with his wife and children.

-He remained a concern to the newly restored monarchy, and was closely monitored by state intelligence agencies.
-In 1664 he was implicated, along with several other republican radicals, in a plot to raise a rebel army.
+Joyce, along with other former parliamentary officers, was still regarded as a potential threat to the newly restored monarchy, and was closely monitored by state intelligence agencies.
+In 1664 he was implicated, along with several other republican radicals, in a suspected plot to raise a rebel army.

 In 1670, Charles II sent Sir William Temple to Rotterdam to extradite Joyce to England, however Dutch authorities allowed him to escape.
 It is unknown what happened to him after this.